Joalor64GH/FNF-MagEngine/README.md

 THESE INSTRUCTIONS ARE FOR COMPILING THE ENGINE'S SOURCE CODE!!!

-IF YOU WANT TO JUST DOWNLOAD AND INSTALL AND PLAY THE GAME NORMALLY, GO TO ITCH.IO TO DOWNLOAD THE ENGINE FOR PC, MAC, AND LINUX!!
+IF YOU WANT TO JUST DOWNLOAD AND INSTALL AND PLAY THE GAME NORMALLY, GO TO GAMEBANANA TO DOWNLOAD THE ENGINE!!

 https://gamebanana.com/mods/336500